What is the Weather Like in Vanuatu in July?

 Efate is where we always recommend starting your adventure.
 Port Vila LINK#D017 has this wonderful mix of bustling markets, fascinating cultural sites and gorgeous waterfront views that we never tire of.

-Learn more about where to go in The Best Islands & Provinces to Visit in Vanuatu LINK#TT022.
+See more on 101 Best Things to Do in Vanuatu LINK#TTD066 and learn more about where to go in The Best Islands & Provinces to Visit in Vanuatu.

 July Packing List for Vanuatu